KQM-git/TCL/docs/general-mechanics/lifeskills.md

 ### Co-Op Trolling

-There are several ways to grief other people trying to fish in co-op:
+There are several ways to grief other people trying to fish in Co-op:

 * Use collision to move others far enough from their original fishing position to cancel their fishing.
 * Use Albedo's Elemental Skill to raise others off the ground and cancel their fishing.